-Curriculum Lead: Sophie Harvey
+Curriculum Lead: Mrs S. Harvey

 At Brierley Hill Primary School, our History curriculum will help pupils gain knowledge and understanding of Britain's past and that of the wider world.
 As a school, we believe that high-quality History lessons encourage critical thinking skills, the ability to weigh evidence, sift arguments and allows pupils to develop perspective and judgement.
-Our History curriculum will also enable children to gain a sense of their own identity within a social, political, cultural and economic background.
+Our History curriculum will also enable children to

 Key Stage 1

 To commemorate Remembrance Day we created paintings, poppies and poetry!
 Have a look at the wonderful work the children have produced.

 Victory in Europe Day, marks the day towards the end of World War Two when fighting against Nazi Germany came to an end in Europe.
 This year VE Day is Friday, 8th May.
 To mark the 75th anniversary of VE day, here are some suggested activities for you to complete at home.

 Once you have completed your task, take a picture and post it on the school Facebook page on Friday 8th May.
 We can't wait to see your VE inspired pictures!